 Connect with Larry:

-LAUREN BRIGMAN is the Traffic Reporter for News 13 This Morning.
-Being from Western North Carolina, she is proud to be a part of the news station she grew up watching.
+LAUREN BRIGMAN is the Morning and Noon Reporter for News 13.
+A native of Western North Carolina, she is proud to be a part of the news station she grew up watching.

 During her college career she managed Appalachian State's campus radio station for two years, was a member of The Honors College, National Broadcasting Society, W.H.
 Plemmons Fellow, and a Student Ambassador.
-In her free time she enjoys spending time with family and friends, traveling, and visiting the local shops.
+In her free time she enjoys spending time with family and friends, and traveling.

 Luke Notestine - Sports Anchor

 LUKE NOTESTINE joined the News 13 staff in January of 2013.
 He is thrilled to cover sports throughout Western North Carolina.

 Luke comes to News 13 from his hometown of Dayton, Ohio where he was an award winning journalist for WKEF/WRGT, the ABC/FOX affiliates.
 He worked as a Sports Anchor/Reporter in Dayton for nearly five years.
 During his time in Ohio, Luke covered the Ohio State Buckeyes, Dayton Flyers, Cincinnati Reds and Cincinnati Bengals.

 Luke is no stranger to the Tar Heel State.
 In 2004 he graduated from the University of North Carolina at Chapel Hill with a B.A. in Journalism and Mass Communication.

 When Luke is not working, you can find him eating his favorite foods, working off the calories in the gym, playing golf and soccer, or dominating his friends and family in Ping Pong (the real life version and on Nintendo Wii).
 Feel free to say hello to Luke if you see him around town.

 REX HODGE is thrilled to join WLOS-TV as the station's bureau reporter in Waynesville and to make the beautiful mountains of Western North Carolina home.